 Thanks to the effect of the sun and climate in general, the water of the Maras salt pans evaporates, leaving the crystallized salt on the surface.
 This is collected and sold later in the markets.
 The salt flats of Maras belong to the local community, which derives economic sustenance precisely from the sale of salt.
 Needless to say, the extraordinary beauty of this pearl of Peru enchants even the most uninhibited visitor: thousands of squares that climb the hill giving dazzling colors and reflections.

-The landscape, sometimes almost lunar, takes on surreal nuances due to its incredible beauty.
-The Maras salt pans are easily accessible from Cusco and all the main attractions of the Sacred Valley.
-The Maras salt pans are one of the attractions to visit absolutely during a trip to Peru, to experience a unique experience of pure beauty.
+The landscape, sometimes almost lunar, acquires surrealistic nuances due to its incredible beauty.
+The Maras salt flats are easily accessible from Cusco either on a group tour or a luxury (private) tour.
+The Maras Salt Flats are one of the attractions to visit for a day to live a unique experience of pure beauty.